U.S. eases way to more tariff exemptions under pressure from allies

-After Trump opened the door, Brazil, Japan, South Korea, Australia and Europe clamored for special treatment, while Chinese producers called on Beijing to retaliate in kind.
+After Trump opened the door, Brazil, Japan, South Korea, Australia and Europe clamoured for special treatment, while Chinese producers called on Beijing to retaliate in kind.

 Treasury Secretary Steven Mnuchin earlier said he expects countries in addition to Mexico and Canada to be exempted in the next couple of weeks.